 Applicants may submit other credentials which they believe reflect their abilities.
 A telephone interview is required for top post-master’s applicants.
 Interviews are not required for BSN-DNP applicants.

-DNP Application Instructions - Now longer accepting applications for Fall 2014, the deadline was December 15, 2013.
+DNP Application Instructions - No longer accepting applications for Fall 2014, the deadline was December 15, 2013.
 Applications will open for the 2015 admission in August/September, 2014.

 When selecting the appropriate application term, please select the Spring 2014 or later option.
 When you select the Spring or later option you will be redirected to a page where you can scroll down and either login or create a new account to complete the application.
 Please to not click on the Legacy Online Application link.
 Once you are in the process of completing the application you would then be given the option to select the program start term of Fall 2014.

 Once you begin your application through the Graduate College, you will begin given the option to select between the various NP specialties, as well as the general track which is for those who are already certified as a Nurse Practitioner, which are eligble to complete the DNP without a speciality.
 You may ONLY apply to one speciality.
 Please do not submit multiple applications.

 - Nursing (DNP) - Adult Gerontology Acute Care Nurse Practitioner